DCUBEDcode/dcubed-hugo/content/work/beachside-bargains-case-study.md

 ---
 title: 'Beachside Bargains Landing Page'
 date: 2020-05-17T22:54:14+10:00
 description: 'Beachside Bargains Ballina are in a unique situation where there are two other stores with the same name just a town away.
-It was important that they got a website up quick smart, so they could direct potential customers to the right store.'
+Therefore it was important that they got a website up quick smart, so they could direct potential customers to the right store.'
 draft: false
 heroClass: bb
 heroTall: '/case-header-bb@2x.png'